microsoft/PowerShellForGitHub/CONTRIBUTING.md

    and you should be sure to both specify it in the `.OUTPUTS` section of the Comment Based Help (CBH) for the command, as well as with `[OutputType({$script:GitHubUserTypeName})]` (for example).

+ * Going along with the `.OUTPUTS` is the `.INPUTS` section.
+Please maintain this section as well.
+   If you add any new type that will gain a `RepositoryUrl` property, then you'll need to update virtually _all_ of the `.INPUTS` entries across all of the files where the function has a `Uri` parameter.
+Please keep these type names alphabetical.

  * To enable debugging issues involving pipeline support, there is an additional configuration property that you might use:  `Set-GitHubConfiguration -DisablePipelineSupport`.
 That will prevent the module from adding _any_ additional properties to the objects.